Take these steps to protect your information

 - Secure or shred documents listing your full or partial SSN.

 - Cancel unused credit cards.

-- Use tap to pay if your debit card features the Contactless Symbol.
-You can also add your card to the mobile wallet on your smartphone or smartwatch so you can tap your device to pay.
-(Even if your debit card doesn’t have the Contactless Symbol, you can add your card to your mobile wallet and tap your device to pay.)
+- Use tap to pay if your credit or debit card features the Contactless Symbol, or add your card to the mobile wallet on your smartphone or smartwatch.

 Keep your personal numbers secure